 This anti-imperialist and anti-feudal character of the Moplah peasantry naturally made it extremely unlikely that they would remain for long confined to the limits of non-violence laid down by the bourgeois leadership of the national movement.
-It was nott for a non-violent non-cooperation movement but for real militan action of the masses that the Moplah peasantry was being organised by their local middle leadership.
-And this organization was so thorough that the soldiers of the mighty British empire had to fight hard nearly six months to quell the revolt.
-The fact that leaders of the rebellion like Haji Kunjahamed established a real people's government in the areas controlled by them; and the skilful use made of the terrain of South Malabar for guerrilla tactics showed that the Moplah peasants, when roused to action, were resourceful enough to devise ways and means of fighting an enemy superior in every respect except in that of people's support.
+It was not for a non-violent Non-cooperation Movement but for real militant action of the masses that the Moplah peasantry was being organised by their local and middle leadership.
+And this organisation was so thorough that the soldiers of the mighty British Empire had to fight hard for nearly six months to quell the revolt.
+The fact that leaders of the rebellion like Haji Kunhahmmed established a real people's government in the areas controlled by them, the few pitched battles that were fought between the rebels and the British army (like the well-known Battle of Pookottur) and the skilful use made of the terrain of South Malabar for guerilla tactics showed that the Moplah peasants, when roused to action, were resourceful enough to devise ways and means of fighting an enemy superior in every respect except in that of people's support.

-The bourgeois leadership of the national movement, however, was not prepared for such a combination of the national and agrarian revolutionary movements.
-On the other hand, the more well-organized and militant the peasants grew, the more panicky became the leadership.
-Instead of trying to learn the art of revolutionary resistance from the peasantry, they tried to teach the peasants the art of 'non-violent' surrender.
-Instead of helping the Moplah peasantry, the vanguard of the agrarian revolutionary movement in Kerala, to unite the agrarian revolutionary movement in Kerala, to unite the entire peasantry, they abandoned the vanguard to the tender mercies of the British troops.
+The bourgeois leadership of the national movement, how-

+ever, was not prepared for such a combination of the national and agrarian revolutionary movements.
+On the other hand, the more well-organised and militant the peasants grew, the more panicky became the leadership.
+Instead of trying to learn the art of revolutionary resistance from the peasantry, they tried to teach the peasants the art of "non-violent" surrender.
+Instead of helping the Moplah peasantry, the vanguard of the agrarian revolutionary movement in Kerala, to unite the entire peasantry, they abandoned the vanguard to the tender mercies of the British troops.
 Had it not been for this disgraceful betrayal by the leadership at the crucial moment, the history of the glorious rebellion of 1921 would have been different.